DEGREE PROGRAM OVERVIEW

 with widely diversified programs of study to meet the varying needs of students and to respond to existing and emerging social and economic trends.
 The rigors of the programs and the demands placed on the student allow comparison of these

 Should the institution feel obligated for reasons including, but not limited to, low enrollment or financial constraints, the College reserves the right to terminate any courses or programs from its offerings.

 Oakland Community College offers programs leading to five degrees:

-taking business courses, students should consult a counselor since the requirements of four-year colleges and universities, both private and public, vary considerably.
-The Associate in Business Administration Degree meets the requirements of the MACRAO transfer agreement.
+bachelor degree.
+Before taking business courses, students should consult a counselor since the requirements of four-year colleges and universities, both private and public, vary considerably.
+Students in this program seeking MTA endorsement should

 Extended Degree Programs

 Because this is an institutional requirement that goes beyond the normal 62 credit hours, the College recognizes the efforts of students by designating such programs as Extended Degree Programs.
 Upon completion of an Extended Degree

 Program, students will receive documentation of the fact that they have completed an Extended Degree Program and appropriate notation will be made on their diplomas.
 Because of advances in technology and the increasing complexity of

 various occupational programs, such recognition has become appropriate.